 Most hotels and resorts rely heavily on delivering excellent customer service to build their reputation, and AI technology can assist with this in various ways.
 For example, artificial intelligence can improve personalization, tailor recommendations, and guarantee fast response times, even without staff.

 Artificial intelligence has advanced to the point where it is regularly used to assist and communicate with customers, ‘learning’ from each of these interactions and improving future interactions.
 Moreover, AI can assist with tasks like data analysis, calculations, and problem-solving, which can be valuable to hotel owners.
+According to a global study by Amadeus, over 50% of surveyed travel companies used generative AI to assist travelers during the booking process, while 48% used AI for recommendations of activities or venues.

 Examples of Artificial Intelligence (AI) Within the Travel Industry